lukasroegner/homebridge-dyson-pure-cool/README.md

 **ipAddress**: Local IP address of the device.

 **serialNumber**: Serial number of the device.

+**enableAutoModeWhenActivating**: If set to true, the Auto mode is enabled when you activate the device in the Home app.

 **isNightModeEnabled**: If set to true, a switch is exposed for the night mode.